vualidon/ColiVara/readme.md

 ## Roadmap for 1.0 Release

-1. Python SDK for the API
-2. Complete Documentation for the API
+1. Complete Documentation for the API

 ## Roadmap for 2.0 Release